codingbbq/codingbbq.github.io/_posts/2019-03-20-HackerRank-FTW.markdown

 Below is my attempted solution
 1. Used the ES6 array function
-2. We are setting the initial value to be 0 which is used as the value of literal total during the first callback execution
+2. We are setting the initial value to be 0 which is used as the value of literal total during the first call-back execution

 ```javascript